teofoli-matteo/A4S-TEOFOLI-MATTEO_PGD_ASR/README.md

 **Note**: In the test I implemented, we set the number of images to 500 in the variable “N_IMAGES” in the file: `test_pgd_asr.py`.
 You can of course change this value to another (i.e., 10) to have a test that will run quickly.

-**Note2** : The measures I have created are already available in the /tests/data/measures folder so that you can launch the notebook without any problems to view the various results.
+**Note2** : The measurements I generated with my test_pgd_asr.py are already available in the /tests/data/measures folder so that you can launch the notebook without any problems to view the various results.

 ## Proof that all tests pass (tested with N_IMAGES = 500) :
 ![Tests](tests/data/test_success.png)